 \subsection{Connection with matrix unfoldings and matricizations}

-The ranks of Tucker, tensor train, and Tucker tensor train decompositions of a tensor are determined by the ranks of the matricizations and matrix unfoldings of the tensor.
-For a tensor $\vb{T} \in \mathbb{R}^{N_1 \times \dots \times N_d}$, let $n_i$ denote the rank of its $i$th matricization and $r_i$ the rank of its $i$th matrix unfolding, and define the rank vectors $ \vb{n} = (n_1, \dots, n_d) $, $ \vb{r} = (1, r_1, \dots, r_{d-1}, 1) $.
-The tensor $\vb{T}$ admits a low-rank Tucker decomposition if and only if its matricizations are low rank, and the minimal Tucker ranks are $\vb{n}$.
-Similarly, $\vb{T}$ admits a low-rank tensor train decomposition if and only if its matrix unfoldings are low rank, with minimal TT-ranks $\vb{r}$.
-Finally, $\vb{T}$ admits a Tucker tensor train decomposition if and only if both its matricizations and matrix unfoldings are low rank, in which case the minimal Tucker and TT-ranks are $\vb{n}$ and $\vb{r}$, respectively.
-One such Tucker tensor train representation can be obtained using the dense T3-SVD algorithm (\algoref{alg:t3_svd_dense}), which generalizes the standard dense TT-SVD algorithm for constructing a tensor train from a dense tensor (see \cite[Algorithm 2]{oseledets.2011}).
-If $\tuple{T}$ denotes a Tucker tensor train representation of $\vb{T}$ with Tucker ranks $\vb{n}'$ and TT-ranks $\vb{r}'$, then $\vb{n}' \ge \vb{n}$ and $\vb{r}' \ge \vb{r}$.
-When $\vb{n}' \neq \vb{n}$ or $\vb{r}' \neq \vb{r}$, the representation $\tuple{T}$ is said to be \emph{degenerate}.
+The ranks of the Tucker, tensor train, and Tucker tensor train decompositions of a tensor are determined by the ranks of its matricizations and matrix unfoldings.
+For a tensor $\vb{T} \in \mathbb{R}^{N_1 \times \dots \times N_d}$, let $n_i$ denote the rank of its $i$th matricization and $r_i$ the rank of its $i$th matrix unfolding, and define the rank vectors $ \vb{n} = (n_1, \dots, n_d) $, $ \vb{r} = (1, r_1, \dots, r_{d-1}, 1) $. $\vb{T}$ admits a low-rank Tucker decomposition if and only if its matricizations are low-rank, with minimal Tucker ranks $\vb{n}$.
+It admits a low-rank tensor train decomposition if and only if its matrix unfoldings are low-rank, with minimal TT-ranks $\vb{r}$.
+It admits a Tucker tensor train decomposition if and only if both are low-rank, with minimal Tucker and TT-ranks $\vb{n}$ and $\vb{r}$, respectively.
+The dense T3-SVD algorithm (\algoref{alg:t3_svd_dense}) produces such a representation, generalizing the dense TT-SVD algorithm (see \cite[Algorithm 2]{oseledets.2011}).
+Any Tucker tensor train representation of $\vb{T}$ with Tucker ranks $\vb{n}'$ and TT-ranks $\vb{r}'$ satisfies $\vb{n}' \ge \vb{n}$ and $\vb{r}' \ge \vb{r}$; it is \emph{degenerate} when $\vb{n}' \neq \vb{n}$ or $\vb{r}' \neq \vb{r}$.

-Let $\vb{\Sigma}_i^{\text{TT}}$ denote the diagonal matrix of singular values obtained from the thin SVD of the $i$th matrix unfolding of $\vb{T}$, and let $\vb{\Sigma}_i^{\text{Tucker}}$ denote the corresponding matrix from the $i$th matricization.
-If $T$ is represented by a Tucker tensor train $\tuple{T}$, these singular value matrices can be computed efficiently through the implicit T3-SVD algorithm (\algoref{alg:t3_svd_implicit}).
-This algorithm mirrors the dense T3-SVD procedure but operates directly on the smaller Tucker tensor train cores, significantly reducing computational cost.
+Let $\vb{\Sigma}_i^{\text{TT}}$ and $\vb{\Sigma}_i^{\text{Tucker}}$ denote the diagonal matrices of singular values from the thin SVDs of the $i$th matrix unfolding and $i$th matricization of $\vb{T}$.
+When $\vb{T}$ is represented by a Tucker tensor train, these can be computed by the implicit T3-SVD algorithm (\algoref{alg:t3_svd_implicit}), which mirrors the dense procedure but operates directly on the smaller cores.

-Truncating the SVDs within \algoref{alg:t3_svd_implicit}, either by tolerance-based thresholding or by imposing maximum Tucker or TT ranks, produces a lower-rank Tucker tensor train that approximates the original tensor.
-This process, known as \emph{rounding}, provides a general mechanism for approximating one Tucker tensor train by another with reduced ranks.
-For details on rounding in the TT context, see \cite[Section 3]{oseledets.2011}.
+Truncating the SVDs in \algoref{alg:t3_svd_implicit}, either by tolerance or by imposing maximum Tucker or TT-ranks, produces a lower-rank Tucker tensor train approximating the original.
+This is \emph{rounding}, a general mechanism for approximating one Tucker tensor train by another of lower rank (see \cite[Section 3]{oseledets.2011}).